No volumes are associated with this topic

 But then we enter the really modern age.
 The time when computer design can no longer depend on the fortuitous processes of the human mind, for a useful pattern to follow.

 It's impossible to crawl inside the heads of people, even your friends, and pick out their motives.
-But now, the Socratic skepticks at least have some idea where all this is coming from.
+But now, the Socratic skeptics at least have some idea where all this is coming from.

 As part of the dissidence and Civil War of 17th Century England, Robert Barclay the Scotsman emerged with a point of view which was structured and reasoned in detail.
 What was almost unique was his reduction of it to a handful of pithy "Sound Bites".
 Coupled with membership in a prominent family, these abilities made him a particular friend of James, Duke of York, later King.
 Barclay became a Quaker at an early age.

-The whole point of the Reformation was revulsion against corrupt Catholic clergy, shielded behind some impossibly convoluted legalisms of doctrine.
-But for the governing establishment any reform was going too far if it led to anarchy and chaos; combating disorder was then in many ways the central mission of the Catholic faith.
+The whole point of the Reformation was revulsion against the corrupt Catholic clergy, shielded behind some impossibly convoluted legalisms of doctrine.
+But for the governing establishment, any reform was going too far if it led to anarchy and chaos; combating disorder was then in many ways the central mission of the Catholic faith.
 The establishment did recognize that public revolt against universal micromanagement led to the scaffold for Kings who insisted on it.
-But in their view the need for law and order still demanded some legitimacy, if not organized law.
-The Ranters, who paraded about stark naked and lived in ways resembling the hippies of the 1960s, were beyond the pale.
-Quakers, who professed no formal doctrine except silent meditation, might be possibly just as threatening.
+But in their view, the need for law and order still demanded some legitimacy, if not organized law.
+The Rangers, who paraded about stark naked and lived in ways resembling the hippies of the 1960s, were beyond the pale.
+Quakers, who professed no formal doctrine except silent meditation, might be possible just as threatening.
 After all, silent meditation could lead you anywhere including regicide.
 But the Quakers at least were quiet about it.